|Censorship, Freedom of Speech, Privacy|

 Photo copyright Dito Milian at GotBlueMilk.com.

 The tires were Yokohama A032R 175/60x13 at purchase.
 The tires result in the odometer/speedo reading too high: at 70MPH the speedometer reads nearly 80 (the engine is just a little below 4000 rpm at that speed) (it could simply be a maladjustment of the speedo, my 3.55 diff matches the black speedo drive gear in the transmission).
 Though quite soft the tires last a long time on the street.
 Each track day removes about 1/2 millimeter tread depth from the rears (less from the fronts).
 In March 2008 the A032's were getting old, so I got the same size in a Yokohama A048.
 In October 2010 the A048's were howling, so I replaced them with Bridgestone 165/65R13 tires (after spending weeks figuring out where the howling was coming from to little avail, though replacing all(!) the wheel bearings was probably a good thing overall).
 The Bridgestones are ok, but if the tire pressure gets over 24psi at the rear it oversteers radically in hard cornering.
 I'm thinking I will replace the Bridgestones in 2012, they seem slippery on an autocross course, though it could just be the full tread depth leading to tread squirm.
+The Bridgestones stayed on till, in 2017 I had Kraus Racing put on a set of Avon CR6ZZ in the 175/70 size.
+These are designed to look classic in size and tread pattern but have modern sticky rubber.
+The Avons seem to work well: I used them in five GGLC autocrosses in 2017.

 Being in Sprint configuration, the radiator was the S4 radiator, the smallest one.
 I finally got tired of having to turn the heater on to keep the engine cool on warm (not even hot) days.
 So in May 2006 I installed a Griffin 26R style radiator and filler-box from Dave Bean.
 All dimensions are in inches.